diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 Lets see a practical example, first we calculate the SSCHA dynamical matrix for the SnTe:

+To speedup the calculations, we will use a force-field that can mimic the physics of ferroelectric transitions in FCC lattices.

 Lets do something different an write it as an object (Object Oriented Program).

 We begin from the bottom with the old trick for code re-usability: